5 min read · Cost

 Key takeaways

-- Storm damage, dry rot, or architectural change drives single-elevation work
+- Storm damage, concentrated dry rot, or one-face design change drive the scope

 FAQ